skopp/templates/reference.md

 # Reference #

-This page provides a slightly more in-depth guide to these templates (as well as a usage example)
+This page provides a slightly more in-depth guide to these templates (as well as being a usage example)

 ## Overview ##